Embarrassing Failed Prophecies

 But this is that which was spoken by the prophet Joel: And it shall come to pass in the last days, saith God, I will pour out of my Spirit...".
 (Acts 2:16,17, Joel 2:28-32)

 Here the term "last days" is not a reference to the last days of human history.
-Peter is addressing the Jews, and he is making a reference to the last days of the old covenantal relationship of God with the nation of Israel.3 The "last days" of Isreal were soon to end at the end of the forty-year "generation" (Matt.
+Peter is addressing the Jews, and he is making a reference to the last days of the old covenantal relationship of God with the nation of Israel.3 The "last days" of Israel were soon to end at the end of the forty-year "generation" (Matt.
 24:34) between the Ascension of Christ (A.D.
 33) and the Fall of Jerusalem to the Romans (A.D.
 70).

 The following is a list of some New Testament verses that indicate the "last days" were in the first century: (All Scripture taken from the NASB.)